vrodrille/DSMRWeb/README.md

 - DeleteModal.
 This Component renders a modal that will pop up on the deletion of a marker asking confirmation to the user, if the user confirms that he wants to delete the selected marker or sensor, the API request will be sent to delete it; if not, the modal will close.
 - Sidebar.
 This Component renders the sidebar that contains the buttons to pop up the experiment modal and the experiment results modal.
 - LaunchExperimentModal.
 This Component renders the modal that contains the form for the algorithm parameters and the data generator parameters; the user can select between different algorithm and generators, when one algorithm or generator is selected its fields will be generated with default values.
 In this form the data validation is done with client-side validation, checking if every field isn't null.
 If the user places the cursor over the data generator parameters, a Tooltip will appear with an explanation of the field.
 - ExperimentsResultsModal.
-This Component renders the modal that allows the download of the experiments' results in a zip file, the user can select single or multiple experiments for the download.
+This Component renders the modal that allows the download of the experiments' results in a zip file.

 #### JavaScript services